 The late Princess Grace, also a former American actress, didn’t kick American to the curb upon becoming the Princess of Monaco.
 She made sure her culture was visible and a part of her children’s lives.
 They attended camps and schooling in the US because, as half Americans who were born with US citizenship, it was their culture, too.

-It will be the same for any children of Meghan and Harry.
+It is the same for Archie and any other children of Meghan and Harry.
 They will be half American no matter what.
-As Meghan still has her American citizenship, their child due next month will be born as a US citizen.
-It’s only right and fair that he or she knows that part of their culture and has it included it in their lives alongside the important British ones.
+As Meghan still has her American citizenship, Archie was born as a US citizen.
+It’s only right and fair that he and any siblings know that part of their culture and has it included it in their lives alongside the important British ones.

 Meghan isn’t Wallis Simpson.
 She’s not the end of the monarchy.
 She can hold on to her traditions while also adapting to British ones, as well.
 I believe it is essential that she does hold on to some parts of her upbringing in America.
 I’m sure that’s how Harry and the Royal Family want it, too.

 Editor’s Note: Since this article was re-published in 2019, the Duke and Duchess of Sussex have stepped back as working members of the British Royal Family and now reside in Los Angeles.
 Our Deputy Editor has updated this piece with her thoughts on the Duchess voting below: